Aaryan-Thakur/tsx-java-26Feb2023/README.md

 9. Now select/edit the event you would like to log and add/save 10.You are done, now make changes to the commit and the events you have selected will be logged in the logs/eventlogger.log file

+Commit List Demo
+Follow the same steps from 1 to 3 from webhook instructoins
+4. You can change the repo you want to retrive the commit list from my visiting \src\main\java\com\example\techstax\data\repodata.java
+5. Make appropriate changes and save
+6. run the command "./gradlew bootRun" OR "gradlew bootRun" This will execute the project and the website will be up and running(visit localhost:8080) to verify
+7. now just visit localhost:8080/commit and the list of commits will be logged to logs/commitlist.log

+NOTE-
+1.8080 is the port number which can vary make sure you use port number you want appropirately 2.All errors will be logged to log/erros.log